French Insider Podcast Ep. 33

 There is hard stop rule on a passport.
 Most nationalities need a passport valid for six months beyond the intended stay.
 France is a member of what CBP calls the six month club, which means that if your passport is expiring within six months they will still admit you up until the passport expiration date.

-Suffice to say it's aways good to renew your passport so you have a minimum of a year.
+Suffice to say it's always good to renew your passport so you have a minimum of a year.
 I recommend renewing passports when you have two years left, because it can sneak up on you and it can create problems.

 Ines Briand: